• imoviccon@gmail.com

 About Us

+IMOVICCON (International Moving Image Cultures Conference) is an academic event initiated by a joint effort of the Visual Communication Design Department of Universitas Pelita Harapan (UPH), Indonesia, and the Film Department of Universitas Multimedia Nusantara (UMN), Indonesia.
+This conference is held every two years, with the host alternating between UPH and UMN.
+The first conference was held in 2019, hosted by the Film Department of UMN.
 This conference aims to bring together leading academic and research scholars to exchange and share their academic experiences and research results on all aspects of Moving Image Culture.
 This event also provides an interdisciplinary platform for researchers, practitioners, students, and educators to present and discuss the most recent innovations, trends, and concerns, as well as practical challenges, encountered, and solutions adopted in the fields of Moving Image Culture.

-About 2023 Event
+About 2025 Event

 Conference Theme

-• Moving Image History
+Moving Image History

 • Moving Image Archive